-Kristian Herbolzheimer is director of the Philippines and Colombia Programmes for Conciliation Resources, a London-based organization that supports individuals, organizations, and governments seeking to end violent conflict.
+Kristian Herbolzheimer is director of the Philippines and Colombia Transitions to Peace Programmes for Conciliation Resources, a London-based organization that supports individuals, organizations, and governments seeking to end violent conflict.

 As part of a team of NGOs and individuals, Kristian observes and advises on peace negotiations between warring parties from the island of Mindanao, the Philippines.
 He also conducts comparative research on peace processes for Mindanao's peace negotiators.
 Kristian's research also supports conflict transformation in Colombia, where armed conflict and human rights violations have spanned five decades.

 "The goal is to empower peacebuilders in Mindanao and Colombia with lessons from peace processes elsewhere," Kristian said.
 "We also highlight contributions from local peacebuilders, which enriches existing peacebuilding theory and policy."